Sympistis major (Grote, 1881)

 Photograph copyright: Merrill A. Peterson

-Sympistis major is a medium-sized moth (FW length 15 - 18 mm) variable streaked gray moth with a fused orbicular and reniform spots and a pale hindwing with a margin that flies in dry forests east of the Cascade and Coast Ranges in the summer.
+Sympistis major is a medium-sized (FW length 15 - 18 mm), variable streaked gray moth that flies in dry forests east of the Cascade and Coast Ranges in the summer.
+It has fused orbicular and reniform spots and a pale hindwing with a dark margin and pale fringe.
 The color and pattern of the forewing is variable.
 The color ranges from blue-gray to brown-gray, usually slightly lighter on the posterior wing and darker toward the margin and sometimes lighter in the posteromedial subterminal area.
 The color tends to be darker and the pattern less prominent in females.
 All elements of the pattern are variable.
 A thin black basal dash is often present.
 The basal line is absent.
 The antemedial, median, and postmedial lines are usually limited to similar oblique gray marks on the costa but can be completely absent.
 The gray postmedial line is usually visible to the top of the cell, rarely further posteriorly.
 The subterminal line is pale gray, often slightly yellow, evident as irregular spots between the veins and gradually increasing in thickness from anterior to posterior.
 It is variably preceded and followed by long black lines.
 The terminal line is light to dark gray.
 The fringe is dark gray, solid or weakly checkered.
 The spots can be present or absent.
 When present they have thin dark gray outer and light gray inner outlines and are filled with the ground color.
 The orbicular spot is elongate oval or diamond-shaped, touching or fused to the medial reniform spot.
 The reniform spot is strongly kidney-shaped.
 The claviform spot is long, reaching over half-way to the postmedial line.
 The hindwing ground color is also variable, light gray to darker brown-gray, generally lighter in males than in females, darker toward the margin but rarely forming a dark band.
 The veins and terminal line are dark gray.
 The hindwing fringe is tricolored with a yellow and dark gray inner line and white to gray edge.
 The head and posterior thorax are dark gray.
 The collar is banded with transverse dark and light gray.
 The male antenna is filiform.

 The variation in this species within and between populations is interesting and has resulted in differing opinions on how many species are involved.
 This situation is further complicated by the presence of several mitochondrial DNA haplotypes in these populations.
 Troubridge and Crabo (1998) separated the western taxon Sympistis major from eastern Sympistis riparia (at that time both placed in the genus Oncocnemis), previously considered to be subspecies of S. riparia.
 Troubridge (2008) went further, describing two additional species, Sympistis chons and Sympistis amun from the same type locality in the Northwest - Canada, British Columbia, Kirby Flats Rd., 50° 32' N 121° 43' W. We favor a conservative interpretation that there is no more than a single species, Sympistis major, in our area.
 In all likelihood the most realistic interpretation is that S. major is no more than a western subspecies of S. riparia since there appears to be a cline across the Canadian Prairie Provinces.